 BETA PHOTO: A layout of the train services throughout the Fran...

 Feb 24, 2011

 How many areas or crags are in the area surrounding Frankenjura?

 The Frankenjura is a spectacular place to climb but you want a car to get around.
 The crags are spread out much like Fountainbleu (France) and/or Arco (Italy).
 Although I prefer Arco and Finale in Italy the Frankenjura has a tremendous amount of s;ightly shorter and forested climbing than Italy.
 A must to Visit if climbing in Europe along with Spain, France/Dolomites Italy etc...

 Jun 13, 2011

 There are TONS of great routes 5.10 and under here.
-If you're not a rock star, come check out the Frankenjura!
+Even if you're not a rock star, come check out the Frankenjura!
 You'll have a great time climbing on great rock and eating great food and drinking great beer.
 Not to mention, the people are also great!